MonoGame/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 Let us start with the background music, this is a sound or track that effectively plays on a loop as the game plays, you can use different music for your game menus or even ramp up the music for dramatic events, but let us not get too far ahead of ourselves.

-Loading the music is simple and uses the [Content Pipeline]() in the same process as Texture and Models but uses a different content type, for long running audio that is a "[Song]()".
+Loading the music is simple and uses the [Content Pipeline](https://monogame.net/api/Microsoft.Xna.Framework.Content.Pipeline.html) in the same process as Texture and Models but uses a different processor type, for long running audio that is a "[Song](https://monogame.net/api/Microsoft.Xna.Framework.Media.Song.html)".

+> [!WARNING]
+> Make sure to set the "**Processor**" type in the properties for the `background-music.mp3` file to **SONG** in the MGCB Editor.
+By default, mp3 files default to use the "Song" processor and wav files default to the "SoundEffect" processor. (which we will use later)

 First let us declare a variable to store our loaded music, right after the `aspectRatio` property: